BartlomiejKita/goit-react-hw-08-phonebook/README.md

-# HW 07
+# HW 08

 ## General info

 :boom: An application to store contacts in the phone book.
-It is refactoring of HW 06 by using RTK Query.
+It is refactoring of HW 07 by private routing and JWT (JSON Web Token).

 ## Technologies